 Why should you celebrate on Facebook posts?
 You’re trying to build a community by connecting with your clients.
 The more involved your clients feel with your practice, the more likely they’ll be to return to your hospital for their pet’s annual care.
 I posted a link to my hospital’s blog when our practice owner (and my father!), Dr. David Lambert, was nominated for PetPlan Pet Insurance’s VET OF THE YEAR Award.
 In this case, I “boosted” the post by paying Facebook $5 to increase reach.
 However, of the 2,634 people the post reached, 52% were NOT PAID FOR!
 By spending $5, I doubled how many people saw this post.
 The post was a success on its own, but that $5 brought it even further.
 Bonus?
 It drove traffic to my veterinary hospital’s website, via their blog.
 I even tracked 2 people booking appointments after looking at the blog posts!
 Spending $5 was worth booking 2 exams, for sure.

-Growing your Facebook audience takes time, but ensuring that current “likers” interact with your veterinary hospital’s Facebook posts can be easy.
-If you would like more assistance with creating great Facebook posts for your veterinary hospital, be sure to enroll in our online course, Veterinary Social Media Essentials.
+Growing your Facebook audience takes time, but ensuring that current “likers” interact with your veterinary hospital’s Facebook posts can be easy with the right strategies in place.